Most Important Questions to Ask about SEO

 16. What is the Biggest Trend in SEO Currently?

 It is paid link building and gaining SEO success within other marketing channels.
 Paid guests posts on high domain authority websites is in the thousands of dollars per link.
-Bidding wars, and it’s changed the indexed content landscape within Google, who are fighting paid spam.
+Bidding wars, and it’s changed the indexed content landscape within Google, who are fighting paid spam and promoting certain types of content.
 And traditionally, SEO was kept separate from social media, email, ad campaigns, print ads, events, and more for many reasons.
 But SEO tactics can be represented effectively in other media.
 Consider that keywords are a form of branding that customers can remember, and a visual of a website is valuable to customers.
 Customers access the web to your website or Facebook or Linkedin site constantly.
-SEO has to be included in all your marketing to ensure those visits happen.
+Advanced SEO has to be included in all your marketing to ensure those visits happen.